andrewfecenko/Inversion/doc/phase2/process.md

 The interaction between backend group and frontend group was not as efficient as expected.
 Both groups had their own group meetings, which resulted in lack of communication between the two groups.

 - Suggest concrete improvements
-We were not consistant with team meetings and met whenever we could, with only members who could show up participating.
-We should come up with a more solid weekly meeting times with ideally everyone showing up.
+We were not consistant with team meetings and met whenever we could, but only members who could show up participated.
+We should come up with a more solid weekly meeting time (with ideally everyone showing up).